 Erwin Wickert, analyst of things

-This basically means that this is not a bad book.
-But there is a bit too much emphasis on “analysis” in EW’s writing.
-He, much like his colleague Henry Kissinger, likes to look at China from the grand historical/cultural perspective.
+This basically means that this isn’t such a bad book.
+But there is a bit too much emphasis on “analysis” in Wickert’s writing.
+He likes to look at China from the grand historical perspective.
 And while there is nothing wrong with this way of approaching a foreign civilization, it can still lead to a few pitfalls, especially if you are taking the scholarly approach:

-– You could forget that dictators are not only forged by the history and the culture of their nation, but also by simple things like their own personal narcissism, and by ideologies that might not even be their own.
+- – You could forget that dictators are not only forged by the history and the culture of their nation, but also by simple things like their own narcissistic tendencies, and by ideologies that might not even be their own.

-– You could overlook that a government which has not been elected by the population of its country may rightfully act on the international stage, but it does not necessarily represent the wishes or the “character” of this population in the domestic reality.
-The China that EW was dealing with diplomatically may have seemed unified, but the reality on the streets was a lot more fragmented.
+- – You could overlook that a government which has not been elected by the population of its country may rightfully act on the international stage, but it does not necessarily represent the wishes or the “character” of this population in the domestic reality.
+The China that Wickert was dealing with as a diplomat may have seemed unified to him, but the reality on the streets was a lot more fragmented.

 unmasking and predicting